+ Add to Calendar

 *This event is occurring as a live webinar.
 Registrants will be emailed a link to access the program.*

-Please join us for a talk with Dr. Julie Seely, author of Skinny House: A Memoir of a Family.
+Please join us for a talk with Dr. Julie Seely, author of Skinny House: A Memoir of Family.
 Her book sets forth the history of her grandfather, Nathan T. Seely Sr., a master carpenter who lived in Mamaroneck, NY with his family.
-In the mid-1920s, Seely led a successful business constructing homes locally for African Americans taking part in the Great Migration.
+In the mid-1920s, Seely led a successful business constructing homes for African Americans taking part in the Great Migration.
 His business flourished until the Great Depression.
-Loss was followed by a renewal of core values in the form of a home to keep them together, Seely’s Skinny House.
+This loss was followed by a renewal of core values, represented by the home that kept their family together: Seely’s Skinny House.

-Dr. Seely will share how cherished memoirs allowed her to reconstruct her family history and ensure that her grandfather’s story was told.
+Dr. Seely will share how cherished memories allowed her to reconstruct her family history and ensure that her grandfather’s story was told.
 She will also present unique details of this bespoke home and the steps taken to preserve its architecture and artifacts.
-Through conversation, we will reflect upon historical context and consider the dreams of ancestors, survey challenges, and mark ways to continue making and renewing spaces of hope, joy, and heart.
+Through this conversation, participants will reflect on the importance of historical context, consider the dreams of ancestors, and mark ways to continue making and renewing spaces of hope, joy, and heart.

-Share a Story We invite all attendees to submit a photograph of your family’s residential architecture legacy, along with a 2-3 sentence description of meaning here.
-Please upload your photo and text file with the same file name, or as a zip folder.
-Select images will be projected and discussed as part of the event participation.
+Share a Story We invite all attendees to submit a photograph of their family’s residence, along with a two-to-three-sentence description of the structure’s significance.
+Please upload your photo and text file with the same file name or as a zip folder.
+Select images will be projected and discussed as part of the event.

 Buy the book Skinny House: A Memoir of Family is available for online order from Skinny House Press, Strand Books, as well as other online booksellers.

 AIANY Diversity and Inclusion Committee and AIANY Custom Residential Architects Network (CRAN)